DopamineDriven/ReactAuth0/README.md

 - Why can't they be revoked?
     - Because trusted by client without callback to server
 - Auth0 defaults to approx 10 hours for JWT lifespan

+### Summary
+- (1) Login handled by OIDC (Authentication)
+    - Receive token -> JWT
+    - Cryptographically secure; app trusts content
+    - lifespan of approx 10 hrs
+- (2) Receive access token -- OAuth 2.0 (Authorization)
+    - When authorizing app to use data, access token received
+    - Access Token may be a JWT or just a plain string
+- (3) Include Access Token in API calls for Authorization

+#### Two types of tokens
+- (1) Use identity tokens for Authentication (JWTs)
+    - Contain claims (user info)
+- (2) Use access tokens to access APIs (JWTs or plain strings)
+    - Contain scopes (user permissions)